AdWY21/allegro_QC/readme.md

 Allegro QC aims at providing visualized stats on distances calculations between target SNP and SPET designed probes.
 A quick overview on how correct a design was built can be obtained visually and numerically using a single command.

-The compiled packages are distributed as a single exe file that can be used as described below to obtain stats as in issue: [#1479](https://github.com/tecangenomics/project-tracking/issues/1479)
+The compiled packages are distributed as a single exe file that can be used as described below to obtain stats as in issue: [#1479 (internal Rep)](https://github.com/tecangenomics/project-tracking/issues/1479)

 ## Inputs: